Reviews

 The gift set comes in 70cl bottles.
 You can also see the tin planter with Latin botanical names.
 Simply fill the tin, with soil, then get to work planting.
 It is possible to make your own garnishes, herbs, and vegetables.
 You can also grow your own herbs and garnishes, or anything else you like.
 It also comes with some seed inspirations and foraged cocktail recipes.
 It’s a great, sustainable gift.

-See also Bud Light Seltzer Review
+See also Glenlivet Caribbean Reserve Review

 You can purchase the pack for around PS45.
 But shop around.
 It can be purchased online at The Botanist Gin, Amazon, and other retailers.